zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

           requests:
             storage: 60Gi
 ```
+Apply the `scylla-statefulset.yaml` StatefulSet:

 ```text
 kubectl apply scylla-statefulset.yaml
 ```
-Verify that PVC is bound to a volume using the storage class:
+Enter the `kubectl get pvc` command to verify that the PVCs are bound to a volume using the storage class.
+The PVC status shows as `Bound` if the operation succeeded:
 ```text
 kubectl get pvc
 ```